-The primary Business Model for credit unions is very simple.
+The primary Business Model for credit unions is straightforward.
 It is Money in Money out.
-Credit unions buy Money ( deposits) from members (Cost of Funds) and then loans out those deposits to Members (Interest Income) at a higher interest rate (Margin).
+Credit unions buy money ( deposits) from members (Cost of Funds) and then loans out those deposits to Members (Interest Income) at a higher interest rate (Margin).
 Of course, there are multitudes of nuance to this model, that’s why credit unions have CFOs, but as Marketers, this is how a credit union makes money.

-Also, a Marketer needs to know the how a credit union delivers on this money in, money out model — the variables center primarily around four things: fee, service, sales, and product strategies.
+Also, a Marketer needs to know how a credit union delivers on this money in, money out model — the variables include four things: fee, service, sales, and product strategies.

 What is your credit union’s service model?
 Are you high touch, E-delivery focused, branch-centric?
 A high touch branch focus is the most expensive model for a financial institution because this model requires a lot of headcount and brick and mortar to compete.
 Typically SEG-based credit unions that are staying true to the bank-at-work model are more cost-effective.
 Hybrid models that are SEG-based but look and feel like a community field of membership have expenses similar to branch-centric credit unions.
 E-delivery is likely the most cost-effective model if they avoid branches and the staff to run them.